guestdaniel/GuestOxenham2022/README.md

   - `sd`: Standard deviation of threshold from run
   - `subj`: Anonymized participant identifier.
 Same identifiers were used in Experiment 1 and Experiment 2, so some participants can be identified across experiments.

+## FDL and F0DL data

 Two additional files are included in the folder `data` that contain FDL and F0DL measurements extracted from various published figures in the literature.
 These files are called `FDL_data.csv` and `F0DL_data.csv` respectively and their contents are described below. `.RData` versions of these files are also included, and the variables inside these files that contain the data frames are called `data`.
 The papers from which these results were extracted are described in more detail in the manuscript.
+It should be noted that these results were extracted by hand and many be somewhat inaccurate.

 - `FDL_data.csv`
   - `src`: The shortened name of the paper from which the data were extracted, in the form LastnameYear